 - Supplier’s quote

 - Sole source documentation (if applicable)

-The appropriate Cost Center Manager approves the personal services contract in the Create Contract process in Workday.
+The appropriate Cost Center Manager approves the personal services contract in the Create Contract Request business process in Workday.

-If Purchasing Services has directed the department to complete a contract and/or sole source documentation, attach these documents to the Contract Request in Workday. after the principal administrative officer has approved the Contract Request.
+If Purchasing Services has directed the department to complete a contract and/or sole source documentation, attach these documents to the Create Contract Request business process in Workday after the principal administrative officer has approved the Contract Request.

 The department must wait for notification from Purchasing Services before making a commitment to the contractor.